stacks-network/docs/src/pages/stacks-blockchain/sending-tokens.md

 node --version
 ```

 You should also complete the [Managing accounts tutorial](/stacks-blockchain/managing-accounts).
-The following steps assume we have access to an exsiting Stacks 2.0 account.
+The following steps assume we have access to an existing Stacks 2.0 account.

 ## Step 1: Installing libraries